MedatechUK/Medatech.APY/docs/serial.md

 ## Sub Objects

-Our order class needs to have some items.

-Our order item will contain the following properties:
+Now our order class needs to have some ordered items, so we'll create and order item class that will contain the following properties:
 - part name
 - quantity
 - due date

-We can define our item like so:
+We can define our order item class like so:

 ```python
 class orderitems(SerialBase) :